The number of states with U.S. Senators from different parties might fall to single digits for the first time since the 84th Congress

 Texas has not had a split delegation since June 1993 when Kay Bailey Hutchison won a special election against appointed Democratic Senator Bob Krueger, joining fellow Texan Phil Gramm in the chamber.

-Tennessee has not had Republican and Democratic U.S. Senators serve alongside one another since December 1994 following Fred Thompson’s special election victory against appointed Senator Harlan Mathews.
+Tennessee has not had Republican and Democratic U.S. Senators serve alongside one another since December 1994 following Fred Thompson’s special election victory against Jim Cooper.
 Thompson served one month with outgoing Democrat Jim Sasser, who lost to Bill Frist that cycle.

 Republicans, meanwhile, have an outside shot of winning their first U.S. Senate election in New Jersey in decades against scandal-plagued incumbent Bob Menendez.